 Note: If you're positive that a hardware problem isn't causing the Code 43 error, you could try a repair install of Windows.
 If that doesn't work, try a clean install of Windows.
 I don't recommend doing either before you replace the hardware, but you may have to give them a try if you're out of other options.

 Please let me know if you've fixed a Code 43 error using a method that I don't have above.
 I'd like to keep this page as as accurate as possible.

 The Code 43 error could apply to any hardware device in Device Manager though most Code 43 errors appear on video cards and USB devices like printers, webcams, iPhones/iPods, etc.

 Still Having Code 43 Issues in Device Manager?

-Let a community of computer support enthusiasts help out!
-Post the details of your problem in the PC Support Forum.
-Be sure to let us know that the exact error you're receiving is the Code 43 error in Device Manager.
+See Get More Help for information about contacting me on social networks or via email, posting on tech support forums, and more.
+Be sure to let me know that the exact error you're receiving is the Code 43 error in Device Manager.
 Also, please let us know what steps you've already taken to try to fix the problem.